HaxeExtension/extension-admob/README.md

 ```

 Beginning 16 January 2024, Google will require all publishers serving ads to EEA and UK users to use a Google-certified consent management platform (CMP).
-This extension use Google's UMP SDK and shows consent dialog on first app start.
+This extension uses Google's UMP SDK and shows a consent dialog on the first app start.
-If user does not consent, there is a high probability that ads will not work.
+If the user does not consent, there is a high probability that ads will not work.

+After the user makes the choice, the dialog is not shown anymore unless consent has expired.
+You can check if the GDPR dialog is required and show it manually.

-How to know, if privacy dialog is required (ie user is from UK or EEA):
+How to know, if GDPR dialog is required (ie user is from UK or EEA):
 ```haxe
 if( Admob.isPrivacyOptionsRequired() == 1)
 	//required